swergroup/category-pages-shortcodes/readme.txt

 * (30/10/2012) Complete rewrite for WordPress 3.4+

 == Upgrade Notice ==

-= 3.2.1 =
-* (21/05/2013) DEPRECATION NOTICE: aptools-* CSS classes are deprecated, and will disappear in a future version.
-Please use page2cat-* classes (or custom classes) in your CSS styling.
-* (21/05/2013) 100.000 downloads celebration release!

-= 3.0.6 =
-* (11/11/2012) FIX warning on admin page area, [showauto] formatting, headers and descriptions.

-= 3.0.5 =
-* (11/11/2012) Fix error on the admin Page area.

 = 3.0.3 =
 CAUTION: This plugin requires WordPress 3.4.x, and will **break** your WP 2.5 setup.